FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Common LTV Mistakes

 Forgetting to use gross margin.
-If your LTV is €1,225 but your gross margin is 75%, the real value to your business is €919.
+If your lifetime value is €1,225 but your gross margin is 75%, the real value to your business is €919.
 Some formulas bake this in (LTV = ARPU × Gross Margin / Churn).
 Use whichever version you want, just be consistent.

 Using annual churn instead of monthly.
 Annual churn of 30% does not equal monthly churn of 2.5%.
 The math is different because of compounding.
 Monthly churn = 1 - (1 - annual churn)^(1/12).
 For 30% annual: monthly = ~2.9%.

 Mixing revenue churn and customer churn.
 They answer different questions.
 Customer churn counts heads.
 Revenue churn counts euros.
 A business losing small customers but retaining large ones will have high customer churn but low revenue churn.
-Your LTV calculation changes dramatically depending on which you use.
+Your customer lifetime value changes dramatically depending on which you use.

 Calculating LTV once and never updating.
-LTV is a moving target.
+Customer lifetime value is a moving target.
 Your churn rate changes, your ARPU changes, your mix of plans changes.
 Recalculate monthly at minimum.

 FAQ